rdhr/CALiPPSO.jl/docs/src/mainfunction.md

     - **Note that** this check should be performed **before** the configuration is updated, otherwise the *wrong* contact vectors would be used.

 3. The configuration is updated: ``\mathbf{r}_i \to \mathbf{r}_i + \mathbf{s}_i^\star`` and ``\sigma_i \to \sqrt{\Gamma^\star}\sigma_i`` for ``i=1,\dots, N``.
-   - These updated values will be used to formulate the next LP instance in the next iteration of the ILP loop.
+   - These updated values will be used to formulate the next LP instance in the next iteration of the main loop.

 4. A set of *preliminary* stable particles is obtained using [`obtain_non_rattlers`](@ref CALiPPSO.obtain_non_rattlers).
 Rattlers are also obtained as the complement of such set.
    - This step is important in order to check if the configuration is isostatic or not.
 In the latter case, the isostaticity gap (*i.e.* the difference of the number of contacts, ``N_c``, and the number of degrees of freedom, ``N_{dof}``) may provide insight about numerical issues when determining the contact forces.
 Thus, even though this step is (apparently) not strictly required in order for CALiPPSO to work, it usually provides very useful information.
    - Besides, rattlers should be (almost always) excluded when testing convergence related to the magnitude of ``|s^\star_{i,\mu}|``.
 That is, because rattlers are not blocked by their neighbours, their associated optimal displacements are notably larger than those of the stable particles, and therefore we don't consider them for checking when the main loop should terminate.
 For instance, compare the value of `max |sᵢ|` of *all* particles with `s_{bound}` in the [example output](@ref output-process) of before.
    - So, this step is needed *in practice* for the correct functioning of CALiPPSO.
 Otherwise the convergence criterion of ``|s^\star_{i,\mu}| <`` `tol_S_convergence` would never be met due to the presence of rattlers.

-5. If the `verbose` option is set to `true`, some information about the progress of ILP is printed out.
+5. If the `verbose` option is set to `true`, some information about the progress of CALiPPSO is printed out.
 This is explained in detail in [the dedicated section](@ref output-process).

 6. Call the [`check_for_overlaps`](@ref) function to check if there are any overlaps once the configuration has been updated.
    - Of course, **there shouldn't be!**